YanaTsybata/pixel_paint/README.md

 # Pixel Paint

 Pixel Paint is a simple pixel art drawing application built with Pygame.
-It allows users to draw, select colors, and save their creations.

 ## Features